Lyall/IshinFix/README.md

 Please report any issues you see.

 - Minigames may break with fps unlock enabled. (#2)<br>
-To fix this disable FPS unlock in the config.
+To fix this disable FPS unlock in the config ini.

 ## Screenshots